danielcifuentes54/argo-cd/README.md

 > For custom Kubernetes resources, health is defined in Lua scripts

-> Argo CD health checks are completely independent from (Kubernetes health probes)[https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/].
+> Argo CD health checks are completely independent from [Kubernetes health probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).

 >Having a custom health check just provides a better experience with Argo CD.
 You can still deploy your custom application even without a health check, and it will never show as Healthy in the Argo CD dashboards.